-You blog.
+You write and you tweet.
 But do you know your audience?
 Do you use Twitter analytics?
 Do you know how long should your content be?
 What should the grade level be?
 Is your well-crafted persona even correct?
-Let’s look at Twitter’s Analytics to see what kind of information is there.

 Audience, Audience, Audience